signalfx/integrations/aws-rds/README.md

 A realm is a self-contained deployment of SignalFx in which your organization is hosted.
 Different realms have different API endpoints.
-For example, the endpoint for sending data in the us1 realm is ingest.us1.signalfx.com, and ingest.eu0.signalfx.com for the eu0 realm.
+For example, the endpoint for sending data in the us1 realm is ingest.us1.signalfx.com, and the endpoint for the eu0 realm is ingest.eu0.signalfx.com.
 If you try to send data to the incorrect realm, your access token will be denied.

 ##### 4. Deploy function and configure trigger
 Click `Deploy`.
-Once the function has finished deploying, navigate to the function's main page.
+After the function has finished deploying, navigate to the function's main page.

-By default, SignalFx will import all CloudWatch metrics that are available in your account.
+By default, SignalFx imports all CloudWatch metrics that are available in your account.
 To retrieve metrics for a subset of available services or regions, modify the connection on the Integrations page.

 To complete this task, access the AWS tile, and review the listed instructions to [connect to CloudWatch](https://github.com/signalfx/integrations/tree/master/aws)[](sfx_link:aws).